spmallette/java-dse-driver/changelog/README.md

 - [documentation] JAVA-1334: Clarify documentation of method `addContactPoints`.
 - [improvement] JAVA-1357: Document that getReplicas only returns replicas of the last token in range.

+Cherry-picked from OSS 3.x:

+- [bug] JAVA-1397: Handle duration as native datatype in protocol v5+.

 ### 1.2.0-eap4